Agriculture-IoT/.github/README.md

 First boot may take more than 5-10mins to complete.

 <details>
-<summary>If a monitor is connected, the first boot output will be as below:</summary>
+<summary>If a monitor is connected, an output can be as below:</summary>

 > Starting Load/Save RF Kill Switch Status...
 > Started Network Tine Synchronization.